 We, at the Arts Initiative want everyone to know how much we miss her and, like all of her friends and family, we will not forget her.
 Sophie’s favorite artist Dee Teller, of Faribault Minnesota, will be featured, and is offering a commemorative print at a greatly reduced price in Sophie’s honor.
 Many artists from the community have created equine art specifically for this remembrance exhibition.
 The Kid’s College kids will show their horse themed artwork, in the hallway, in tandem with the FCAI Horses exhibition.

 The poster design for this show features one of Sophie’s favorite horse drawings created at Kid’s College near the end of her brief life.
 This drawing shows spirit and energy that expresses her nature beautifully.

-July-August: Reggie LeFlore
+July-August: Process by Reggie LeFlore

 The FCAI is pleased to present Reggie LeFlore, an urban, street artist from Omaha, Nebraska, who will transform our gallery with an installation of street art.

 Reggie is a visual artist who composes with the concepts and philosophies of Street Art and Graffiti culture in mind, using a combination of aerosols, stencils, acrylic paints and graphic design elements to produce human portraiture and illustration.
 The aim of his work is to dismantle the negative elements often associated with Street Art culture, as he paints with colors and techniques that express vibrancy and a complex degree of work, extending beyond the misunderstood concepts of “tagging” and “vandalism”.